gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_data_source_and_format.md

     storage for text, this approach can scale to handle large product catalogs.
 -   **Efficiency**: Leveraging specialized storage mechanisms for different data types ensures that retrieval and updates are efficient.
--   **Flexibility**: A unified schema provides a consistent way to represent and manipulate text-image pairs, while still allowing for customization and extension as needed.

-Overall, this example demonstrates a more rigorous and practical approach to storing and managing multimodal data in a context such as an e-commerce platform.
-It illustrates the interplay between data formats, storage mechanisms, and data modeling in handling complex, multifaceted information.

 ### Data Formats